 The annual series supports a distinguished guest lecturer at the University of Maryland.
 It aims to contribute to the advancement of students in the UMD physics program and the Center for Nanophysics and Advanced Materials.

-2018-19 Gregory S. Boebinger, Florida Statue University & Los Alamos National Lab
+2018-19 Gregory S. Boebinger, Florida Statue University & National High Magnetic Field Laboratory

 2017-18 Robert Schoelkopf, Yale University

 2016-17 Stuart Parkin, Max Planck Institute, Halle, Germany